elkebir-group/PhySigs/README.md

 ### I/O formats

-PhySigs takes as input a phylogeny $T$ represented as a graph::graphNEL object, with nodes labeled by each clone.
-It also takes as input a feature matrix $P$ whose row labels correspond to the nodes in $T$ and whose column labels correspond to mutational categories (e.g. "A[C>A]A").
-The final input is a character vector $S$ containing the names for the subset of COSMIC V2 signatures to include.
+PhySigs takes as input a phylogeny represented as a graph::graphNEL object, with nodes labeled by each clone.
+It also takes as input a feature matrix whose row labels correspond to the nodes in the phylogeny and whose column labels correspond to mutational categories (e.g. "A[C>A]A").
+The final input is a character vector containing the names for the subset of COSMIC V2 signatures to include.

-An example of how to set $S$.
+An example of how to set the signature vector.

 ```R
 # Input subset of COSMIC signatures
 S <- c("Signature.1", "Signature.3")
 ```

-An example of how to construct $T$ from a csv file with rows containing edges of the tumor phylogeny.
+An example of how to construct the phylogeny from a csv file with rows containing edges of the tumor phylogeny.

 ```R
 # Input CSV file